Direct Credit Investing

 Access to the private credit market, emphasizing current yield with an aim toward downside protection

-- Market environment: Looking ahead, credit's continued deal flow drivers should continue to create robust deal momentum based on demand for incremental facilities, refinancings and upcoming maturities.
-2025 demonstrated a modest pickup in change of control volume and we are optimistic 2026 will see further M&A momentum.
+- Market environment: Looking ahead, private credit's sustained deal flow drivers should continue to create robust deal momentum based on demand for incremental facilities, refinancings and upcoming maturities.
+2025 demonstrated a modest pickup in change of control volume and we believe 2026 may see continued M&A activity.

-- Capital solutions: We expect there to be continued demand for opportunistic capital solutions in structures such as HoldCo notes and preferred equity that offer investors attractive risk/return characteristics to support acquisitions and recapitalizations.
+- Capital solutions: We anticipate ongoing demand for opportunistic capital solutions in structures such as HoldCo notes and preferred equity, which can offer investors favorable risk/return characteristics to support acquisitions and recapitalizations.

 - Market position: During times of uncertainty, there have historically been flights to quality, with private credit offering both yield and downside protection.
-Scaled players with robust sourcing will have the advantage of choice, enabling selection discipline.
+In this environment, manager selection is critical.
+We believe scaled platforms with robust sourcing and investment discipline may be well positioned to deliver stable, consistent returns over the long term.

 Direct Equity Investing